Skip to main content

 A Journey Through the History of Cat Depictions

-Items were collected from the following institutions: The Metropolitan Museum of Art, The Philadelphia Museum of Art, The Thyssen-Bornemisza National Museum, The Cleveland Museum of Art, and the National Museum of Korea
+Items were collected from the following institutions: The Metropolitan Museum of Art, The Philadelphia Museum of Art, The Thyssen-Bornemisza National Museum, The Smithsonian Institution, The Cleveland Museum of Art, and the National Museum of Korea

 Controlled Vocabulary: